 · An ecosystem is a community of living and non-living things in a particular area.
 Living things interact with the non-living things.
 For example, in the jungle, the ecosystem includes all other living organisms along with non-living things like water, soil, etc.

-· biome is a large area characterized by its vegetation, soil, climate, and wildlife.
+· A biome is a large area characterized by its vegetation, soil, climate, and wildlife.
 There are 6 major types of biomes: aquatic, grassland, savanna, forest, desert, and tundra.
 Oceans constitute the largest biomes (aquatic).

 Birds